 This parameter specifies the directory and name of the file in which aplcore should be saved.
 The optional wild-card character (\) is replaced by a number when the file is written.
 If there is more than one "\" in AplCoreName, the string is used as is; no substitution is made.
-See MaxAplCores on page 33 aplk
+For more details, including how to prevent aplcore files from being generated, see MaxAplCores on page 41